Ankrishh/SREngineer/content/dynatrace/docguide/troubleshooting.md

   May need custom service detection

+    ```
-    ```Settings > Server-side service monitoring > Custom service detection```
+    Settings > Server-side service monitoring > Custom service detection
+    ```

 - Service Detection Tags not passed properly

     From [Transactions and services](https://www.dynatrace.com/support/help/shortlink/transactions-and-services-hub) documentation:
-    > To provide you with a continuous view of service flows Dynatrace uses the following means to track transactions across tiers:"
+    > To provide you with a continuous view of service flows Dynatrace uses the following means to track transactions across tiers:
     >
     > - `x-dynatrace` header for HTTP requests
     >